Involuntary Weight Loss

 In some disorders that cause involuntary weight loss, other symptoms tend to be more prominent, so that weight loss is usually not the chief complaint.
 Examples include the following:

-• Chronic inflammatory disorders: Severe rheumatoid arthritis
+• Chronic inflammatory diseases: Severe rheumatoid arthritis, progressive systemic sclerosis

 • Neurologic disorders: Amyotrophic lateral sclerosis, dementia, multiple sclerosis, myasthenia gravis, Parkinson disease, stroke